-Cost-sharing payments that qualify under I.R.C. §126 may be excluded from income reported by farmers.
-Several federal and state programs have been certified under I.R.C. §126.
+Cost-sharing payments that qualify under I.R.C. § 126 may be excluded from income reported by farmers.
+Several federal and state programs have been certified under I.R.C. § 126.
 On a federal level, these include the Wetlands Reserve Program, the Soil and Water Conservation Assistance Program, the Agricultural Management Assistance Program, the Conservation Reserve Program, and the Forestland Enhancement Program.
-On a New York State level, eligible programs include the NYS Agricultural Non-Point Pollution Grant Program, the NYC Watershed Agricultural Program, and other watershed protection programs.
+On an NYS level, eligible programs include the NYS Agricultural Nonpoint Source Abatement and Control Grant Program, the NYC Watershed Agricultural Program, the Skaneateles Lake Watershed Agricultural Program, and other watershed protection programs.
 To be excluded, the payment must be for capital expenditures such as concrete pads, storage tanks, tile drains, diversion ditches, and manure storage.
-The fact that the agency states that the payments qualify under I.R.C. §126 is not sufficient to allow exclusion.
-Payments for items that can be expensed on Form 1040 Schedule F, including soil and water conservation expenses, may not be excluded.
-A portion of a payment that increases annual gross receipts from the improved property by more than 10% or \$2.50 times the number of affected acres may not be excludable.
-The depreciable basis of the improvement is reduced by the amount of payment excluded from gross income.
+The fact that the agency states that the payments qualify under I.R.C. § 126 is not sufficient to allow exclusion.
+Payments for items that can be expensed on Form 1040 Schedule F, Profit or Loss from Farming, including soil and water conservation expenses, may not be excluded.
+A portion of a payment that increases annual gross receipts from the improved property by more than 10% or \$2.50 times the number of affected acres may not be excluded from gross income.

-All excluded I.R.C. §126 payments are subject to recapture as ordinary income to the extent that there is gain upon sale of the property within 10 years of receiving the payment (I.R.C. §1255).
+All excluded I.R.C. § 126 payments are subject to recapture as ordinary income to the extent that there is gain upon sale of the property within 10 years of receiving the payment (I.R.C. § 1255).
 If the property is sold after 10 and before 20 years, a declining percentage of the excluded payment is recaptured.